MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/README.md

 ### Configure the .env.local File

 In the `headless-browser` directory of the downloaded repository create a `.env.local` file.
-This file stores the login credentials required for the scraper to access the OAIBOX.

 Your `.env.local` file should look like the template below.
 Be sure to replace the placeholder values with your actual credentials: